element-hq/element-meta/docs/FTUE.md

 7. Additional user attributes (user can skip; see [Additional user attributes](#additional-user-attributes) for more details)
 8. Ask to allow notifications
 9. Ask for consent to analytics
+10. User account summary (your name, avatar, MXID?, etc.)
-10. Element is fully set up, user sees their (empty) 'All chats' list
+11. Element is fully set up, user sees their (empty) 'All chats' list
-11. User gets hints on how to get started (start a conversation, join a public room, etc.)
+12. User gets hints on how to get started (start a conversation, join a public room, etc.)

 ## Related solution concepts